-World War One was a traumatic, world-changing event.
+World War I was a traumatic, world-changing event.
 While it changed society and the course of history, it also changed the English language.
-Soldiers invented words and phrases to describe their activities and experiences.
-Many of these terms are still in use today, although definitions may have changed.
-This slang was different from that used by civilians.
+Soldiers invented words and phrases to describe their activities and experiences, and their slang was different from that used by civilians.
+Many of the wartime slang terms are still in use today, although some definitions have changed.

 World War One Slang That’s Faded Into History

-The following are examples of slang words that originated during World War One but are no longer in use, along with their definitions.
+The following are examples of slang words that originated during World War I but are no longer in use, along with their definitions.

 - Archie: German anti-aircraft fire.